Optical glass: Halogenide glass

-Structure of BeF_{2} berryllium fluoride glass.
+Structure of BeF_{2} beryllium fluoride glass.
 Its amorphous structure is very similar to that of silica.
 Fluoroberyllate glasses have an index of around 1.4, a constringency of 80 and transmit up to 150 nm.

 The first fluoride glasses appeared around 1970 to meet a growing need for mid-infrared transmitting glasses.
 These glasses are composed by replacing the oxygen in oxide glasses with a halogen, fluorine or chlorine, and more rarely with heavy halogens.
 Their transmission covers the visible and mid-infrared range, from 200 nm to 7 μm, due to the rather high band gap (on average, a fluoride glass has its transmission dip at around 250 nm, due to its band gap of around 5 eV) and the low-frequency vibrations of the heavy-metal fluoride bonds; silica absorption results from vibrations of Si-O bonds at 1.1 × 10^{3} cm^{−1}, whereas fluorozirconate absorption will result from vibrations of Zr-F bonds at a frequency of 0.58 × 103 cm^{−1}, which is why oxide and halide glasses behave so differently in the infrared.

 By using rare earths instead of heavy metals, we obtain a rare-earth fluoride glass that transmits even further into the infrared.
 Another way of transmitting further into the infrared is to make chloride glass instead of fluoride glass, but this reduces the stability of the glass.
 A type of glass recently developed at the University of Rennes uses a tellurium halide.
 As the energy gap in the visible is greater, the drop in transmission in the visible advances to 700 nm-1.5 μm, while its transmission improves in the far infrared.
 As the refractive index of such a glass is very high, it behaves like a chalcogenide glass, with a strong reflection that reduces its transmission.

 Fluoride lenses are also useful for their near-UV transmission.
 Near-UV transmitting glasses are few in number, but include lithium fluoride, calcium fluoride and magnesium fluoride glasses.